 In addition, your insurance adjuster may require that you seek medical treatment within a certain amount of time after an accident in order to have your expenses eligible for personal injury protection (PIP) coverage.

-Many people who get into an accident feel the need to apologize and accept some percentage of fault for the crash, regardless of whether that’s the case.
+Many people who get into an accident feel the need to apologize and accept some percentage of fault for the crash.
 This is a mistake.

-Any declaration of fault can be used against you if caught on record by the police, the other driver, or either of your insurance companies.
-This may affect whether you’re able to receive compensation for personal injury and property damage coverage, and the amount.
+Any declaration of fault can be used against you, the other driver, or either of your insurance companies.
+This may affect whether you’re able to receive compensation from an insurance policy for personal injury and property damage, and the amount.

-Before making any statement of fault, contact a personal injury attorney who has experience handling car accident cases.
-An attorney or lawyer can assess your situation and give you guidance on how to prepare a statement based on the details of your case.
+Before making a statement of fault, contact a personal injury attorney who has experience handling car accident cases.
+An attorney can assess your situation and give you guidance on how to prepare a statement based on the details of your case.

 7. Speaking To The Other Driver’s Insurance Company Without A Lawyer

 If possible, don’t speak to the other driver’s insurance company without first consulting a car accident lawyer.
-Not every insurance company that handles car accident cases operates in good faith, and your best interests are not their concern.
+Not every insurance company that handles car accident cases operates in good faith, and your best interests may not be their concern.

 8. Neglecting To Report The Accident To Your Own Insurance Company